How Much Does Title Insurance Cost?

 If you're buying a home from a seller who purchased it less than 10 years ago, you're eligible for a special title insurance pricing option called a "reissue rate."
 This is a reduced price offered because the new title insurer can essentially extend the previous policy.

-The reissue rate will typically be around 40% less than the standard rate, which translates to savings of approximately $468-749 on title insurance premiums.
+The reissue rate will typically be around 40% less than the standard rate, which can save you hundreds of dollars on title insurance premiums.

 Buy both policies from the same title insurance company

-Based on our research of title insurance premiums, choosing to buy both policies from the same title insurance company could save you between 21-44%:
+Based on our research of title insurance premiums, choosing to buy both policies from the same title insurance company could save you 21–44%.

 Figures represent the cost difference in title insurance premiums for both owner's and lender's policies, as provided by Stewart Title.